Myspace: 2009–2016: Decline and sale by News Corporation

+According to Tim Vanderhook, the CEO of MySpace when it was owned by Viant, MySpace was killed by a "calculated takedown by Google over music".
+Vanderhook alleges that Google used their recent acquisition of YouTube to take away a lot of the music deals they otherwise would have gotten by getting artists to put music on YouTube instead of MySpace.
+This utterly crippled MySpace as they had come to rely on the content of musical artists.
+Vanderhook also alleges that Google used their search engine algorithm to steer users away from MySpace and towards YouTube.

 In 2009, MySpace implemented site redesigns as a way to get users back.
-However, this may have backfired, as users generally disliked tweaks and changes on Facebook.The Economist.
-June 20–26 U.S. print edition.
-Page 8.
+However, this may have backfired, as users generally disliked tweaks and changes on Facebook.

 In March 2011, market research figures released by Comscore suggested that Myspace had lost 10 million users between January and February 2011, and had fallen from 95 million to 63 million unique users in the previous 12 months.
 Myspace registered its sharpest audience declines in February 2011, as traffic fell 44% from a year earlier to 37.7 million U.S. visitors.
 Advertisers were reported as unwilling to commit to long-term deals with the site.

 In late February 2011, News Corporation officially put the site up for sale for an estimated $50–200 million.
 Losses from the last quarter of 2010 were $156 million, over double the previous year, which dragged down the otherwise strong results of News Corporation.
 The deadline for bids, May 31, 2011, passed without any above the reserve price of $100 million being submitted.
 It has been said that the decline in users during the most recent quarter deterred several potential suitors.

 On June 29, 2011, Myspace announced in an email to label partners and press that it had been acquired by Specific Media for an undisclosed sum, which was rumored to be as low as $35 million.
 CNN reported that the site sold for $35 million, and noted that it was "far less than the $580 million News Corp. paid for Myspace in 2005."
 Murdoch went on to call the Myspace purchase a "huge mistake", and Time magazine compared it to Time Warner's 2000 purchase of AOL, which saw a conglomerate trying to stay ahead of the competition.
 Many former executives have gone on to further success after departing Myspace.